 When performed by a skilled plastic surgeon, a breast lift produces results that look completely natural to your body and makes it appear more youthful.
 During your consultation, the surgeon will examine your breasts and design a bespoke breast lift procedure that aligns with the proportions of your body.

-Can a breast lift reduce breast size?
+Can a breast lift reduce or increase my breast size?

 A breast lift doesn’t reduce the size of the breasts as the surgery doesn’t remove any breast tissue.
 However, due to the removal of excess skin, the breasts may appear smaller once the results of the surgery have settled.

 In most cases, women are able to breastfeed as normal after having recovered from a breast lift surgery.
 However, there is a small possibility that the incisions around the nipple can sever the milk ducts, which may prevent the production of milk.

 A breast lift is a popular surgery as the breasts are an area of the body that many women wish to contour in order to achieve their ideal figure.
 Most patients that have the surgery are satisfied with the outcome and consider it to be worthwhile, as it provides them with perkier and youthful breasts, which in turn improves their self-esteem and body confidence.